csim/CSharpOrganizer/src/vscode-csharply/README.md

-# csharp-organizer README
+# csharply README

-This is the README for your extension "csharp-organizer".
+This is the README for your extension "csharply".
 After writing up a brief description, we recommend including the following sections.

 ## Features